 Autograph listing criteria

 I catalog autographs from key celebrities for this catalog project.
-Signatures from important celebrities increase values of certificates, sometimes dramatically.
-It is easy to get overly-enthused with autographs that appear on certificates, but be aware that autograph collecting is actually a separate hobby with its own separate market and valuation criteria.
+Signatures from important celebrities increase values of certificates, but it is easy to get overly-enthused with autographs that appear on certificates.
+Be aware that autograph collecting is a separate hobby with its own separate market and valuation criteria.
 So first, a few cautionary warnings:

 I do not and WILL NOT authenticate autographs.

 Caution!
 Sellers often promote "autographs" as being valuable.
-They may indeed attract high prices at different points in time.
-That does not mean such "autographs" will have lasting or predictable value.
+They may attract high prices at different points in time, but that does not mean all supposed "autographs" will have lasting or predictable value.
 Sadly, some "autograph" promotions verge on deception.

 Caution!
 Many sellers promote autographs from Civil War generals as if they are all highly valuable.
 There were more than 950 full generals in service during war time plus 1,550 more who were awarded brevet general status or posthumous ranks of general during and after the war.
-It is ludicrous to think autographs from all those 2,500 Civil War "generals" are valuable.
-Autographs of individuals who achieved lower ranks are even more nebulous and should be considered the realm of specialists.
+It is ludicrous to think autographs from all 2,500 Civil War generals are valuable.
+The values of autographs from lower ranked individuals are even more nebulous and should be considered the realm of specialists.
 Ascribing values to Civil War autographs should be considered carefully and cautiously.

 Caution!
-Approximately 2,473 people had served as state and territorial governors.
+Over 2,500 people have served as state and territorial governors.
 Approximately 400-500 more served as colonial and acting governors.
-Add to that hundreds of thousands of people who served as federal judges, state judges, state senators, state representatives and mayors.
+Now consider that hundreds of thousands of people who served as federal judges, state judges, state senators, state representatives and mayors.
 The number of people who have held political office in the United States runs into the millions.
-Consequently, only a tiny number should be considered sufficiently important for their autographs to be valuable.
+Consequently, only a TINY number should be considered sufficiently important for their autographs to be valuable.
 Don't let any amateur seller convince you otherwise.

 Caution!
-Autographs from obscure people are often valuable to specialists.
+Yes, it is true that autographs from obscure people are often valuable to specialists.
 In fact, practically any signature might have value to someone.
 For instance, I would probably pay good money to have authenticated autographs from some of my ancestors.
 Yet, how many other people would be have the slightest interest?
-Please understand that huge numbers of autographs have significant value to specific individuals and yet no value to anyone else.
+Please understand that huge numbers of autographs have significant value to specific individuals and yet NO VALUE value to anyone else.

 Caution!
 Autograph values shift with time.
 As public attention shifts with worldwide events, autograph values rise and fall.

 Beware!
-Great fame within a narrow span of time or within one region of the world does NOT automatically convey enduring fame elsewhere or forever.
+Great fame within a narrow span of time or within a restricted region of the world does NOT automatically convey enduring fame elsewhere or forever.